This Jataka tale illustrates the perfection of character of endurance (viriya).

-The Bodhisatta floated in the ocean for a week far from land, never giving up hope.
+The Bodhisatta floated in the ocean far from land for a week, never giving up hope.
 The goddess of the ocean, who had the responsibility to rescue virtuous people in distress, had been distracted and forgot to do her job.
 When she finally scanned the seas, she saw the Bodhisatta and went to talk with him.
-When she was certain he was not an ordinary mortal she lifted him out of the water and held him tenderly like a child.
-He slept for seven days to recover.
-Then she flew him to his family’s kingdom and lay him on the ceremonial stone in a mango grove where the goddesses of the garden could look after him.
+When she was certain he was not an ordinary mortal, she lifted him out of the water and held him tenderly like a child.
+The Bodhisatta slept for seven days to recover.
+Then she flew him to his family’s kingdom and laid him on the ceremonial stone in a mango grove where the goddesses of the garden could look after him.

 The king had no sons or living brothers.
 On his deathbed, he instructed that his successor must be a man who can do one of the following: meet the approval of his daughter, the beautiful and wise Princess Sivali; string the king’s powerful bow, which requires the strength of a thousand men; know which is the head of a square bed; or decipher a riddle (“The treasures of the rising sun, and at his setting.
 The treasures outside, within, and neither.
 At the mounting and dismounting.
 Sal wood-pillars four, a chariot yoke around.
 The end of the teeth and the end of the tail.
 Water and the ends of the trees.”) to find sixteen hidden treasures.
 The advisors started their search for a new king by sending the general to see the princess.
 She summoned him and he rushed up the stairs.
 She told him to run around, and he did.
 She told him to rub her feet, and as he did.
 Then she kicked him in the chest and knocked him down on the ground, telling her attendants to throw him out and give him a beating.
 He was not wise enough to rule the kingdom.
 The treasurer, sword-bearer, and other respected men met the princess and were similarly rejected.